lunven/SimGAN_sat_streak/README.md

   * multi_test_samples.npy: generated synthetic images.
 Images without streaks are real patches.
   * multi_test_targets.npy: grountruths corresponding to the generated images
-  * multi_test_patch_targets.npy: array of binary values indicating wether or not a streak is present in each image
+  * multi_test_patch_targets.npy: array of binary values indicating wether or not a streak is present in each image The fits images used for the background were in the folder "/synthetic"
 ```
 python generate_synthetic.py --i "synthetic/" --o "multi"
 ```